Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 **New and exisiting installations**

-For new or exisiting ESGF node installations, first read the [following document](www.esgf.com) _needs updated link!_ on ESGF policies, as this will influence the type of installation you need to deploy.
+For new or exisiting ESGF node installations, first read the [following document](www.esgf.com) _needs proper link_ on ESGF policies, as this will influence the type of installation you need to deploy.

 ### 1.2 How to install
 **Requirements, setup and usage documentation**

 **Software Stack**
 The ESGF software stack requires Linux RedHat Enterprise or Rocky/Alma distributions.
 Administrators must have full sudo privileges to root access or a Kubernetes Cluster.
-The services are meant to run on [webserver-grade hardware](www.exaple.com) _need a practical example here with costing estimate!_.
+The services are meant to run on [webserver-grade hardware](www.exaple.com) _need a practical example here with cost estimate_.
 For data-sharing nodes the storage holding your data must be mounted on the node.

 **ESGF Docker** instructions and links to any issuses can be [found here](https://github.com/ESGF/esgf-docker/).